-I am a passionate Rottweiler and German Shepherd breeder.
-Breeding for conformation, temperament and beauty.
+I am a passionate Rottweiler breeder, breeding old school looking dogs with good heads and good correct muzzles.
+We breed for conformation, temperament and beauty, as close to the ADRK standard as possible.
 Focusing allot on the dogs working abilities, as it is as important for a beautiful dog to perform the function it was originally bred for and that is to be a working dog.
 Our breeding dogs are carefully selected for the qualities we strive for in our kennel.
 Our aim is to provide you with a dog with sound mind and body, to live a healthy happy life without genetic faults.
-All our breeding dogs are x-rayed for hip and elbow dysplasia.
-Our dogs all come kusa registered, microchipped, vaccinated and dewormed.
+There is only one Rottweiler and that is a Rottweiler that originated from Germany the ADRK standard.
+(Google ADRK) There is no such thing as a US, Serbian, Italian etc. Rottweiler, that statement purely means the country it was bred in, it is not a type of Rottweiler!
+All our breeding dogs are x-rayed for hip and elbow dysplasia, JLPP tested and all our dogs come kusa registered, microchipped, vaccinated and dewormed.

 It is quite sensible to plan in advance if you want to train your dog, or compete in dog shows.
 The chances of picking a champion from a litter in which the parents and or the progenitors are first rate show dogs are actually higher than when choosing a puppy from a pedigree whose progenitors were primarily selected for their suitability for training.
 The same goes for picking a dog for training.
 Some breeders aspire to both and will train and show their dogs.